-The potential impacts associated with the proposed development of a 30 high telecommunications lattice mast, includes noise and visual impacts during the construction phase.
-The visual impact would remain during the operational phase but is considered to be a low negative visual impact.
+The potential impacts associated with the proposed development of a 25 high tree telecommunications mast, includes noise and visual impacts during the construction phase.
+The visual impact would remain during the operational phase but will be reduced to the proposed construction of a tree mast (Alternative 1, Preferred), resulting in a low negative visual impact.
+It is proped that the tree mast be located at the back of the property and blend in with surrounding Bluegum trees and not look out of place.
 The proposed development will have a low positive socio-economic impact as the network coverage in the area would be improved.
 The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.

 The proposed development has an insignificant impact on ecological aspects.
-The site does not fall within a CBA and is clear of any natural vegetation and is considered transformed from it.
-The site , although falling within an ESA2 and channelled valley bottom wetland, is considered totally transformed from its natural state due to past and current agricultural development activities on the property.
+The site does not fall within a CBA or ESA and is clear of any natural vegetation.
+The site is considered totally transformed from its natural state due to past development activities on the property.